MRioSlivko/rsschool-cv/cv.md

 #### Cources:
 Introduction to C on the hexlet (completed)

-The basics of Python on the hexlet (completed)
+The basics of Pythoпn on the hexlet (completed)

 RS Schools Course «JavaScript/Front-end.
 Stage 1» (in progress)
 #### Languages: